GenericMappingTools/gmt/doc/rst/source/psxy.rst

 psxy
 ****

+.. only:: not man

     psxy - Plot lines, polygons, and symbols on maps

 Synopsis
 --------